Skip to main content

 Alpha Hinda, the project that ensures access to education and improves quality of life

 The Alpha Hinda project focuses on promoting literacy.
 With teachers and volunteers on board, its training centres give children and adults access to high-quality study programmes.
-Parallel initiatives are underway for the cultivation and sale of vegetable crops, with proceeds going to the student volunteers involved; over time, the students will be organised into a cooperative with its own bank account to manage finances.
+At the same time, joint initiatives were set up to cultivate and sell vegetable crops, the proceeds of which go to the student volunteers who work there.

 Circularity in waste management